xTyzenDev/IP-Tracker/README.md

 ### [!]
 Version Update [!]

-En:
 This Ip-tracker was created for the purpose of tracking and recovering information on someone's ip address.
 Based on the APIs of ipinfo.io, this gives you the following info

   "ipAddress": "",
     "continentCode": "",